thunderdust/Solaris/catalog.md

 **2. Who do you think would be involved in your business?
 List up role, person, or group as many as possible.**

-    Three different groups of user get involved in this business: administrators, sales representatives, and marketing executives.
+    Three different groups of user get involved in this business: Managers, sales representatives, and marketing executives.

-    [Administrators]
+    [Managers]
-    General manager of the business.
-This role is also in charge of managing the employees in the company.
+    General manager of the business and the employees in the company.

     [Sales Representatives]
     Formed by the employees of sales team in the company.
-This is the most major group of users of the firm, who make the most of the profits for the business.
+This is the major user group, who produce the most of the profits for the business.

+    [After-sale Service Agent]
+    This group of employees are responsible for dealing with the after-sale services.

     [Marketing Executives]
     Formed by the employees from marketing department of this company.
 They analyze current situations and make marketing plans and strategies for the company.

+    [Sales Accountants]
+    Sales accountants need to prepare the sales reports for managers and marketing executives.

 **3. Describe each of their work flow: WHAT are they responsible for?
 WHEN, WHERE and WHAT do they work?**

     Each of the 3 types of users involved in this business plays their own roles and collaborates with each other to deliver a better sales results for the company.

-    [ Administrator ]
+    [ Managers ]

-    1) Management of employees:
+    1) Management of human resources:
-    Working in his office, when there are new joiners, he is responsible to create the account and the profile for the new employee based on his role and personal information such as name, age, gender, email, contact number and so on.
+    Working in his office, when there are new joiners, he is responsible to create the account and the profile for the new employee.
+    When there are leavers, he is responsible for deactivating the account for the leaver.
-    At the end of a quarter or a year, administrator is also responsible for assessing and evaluating employees, and hence deciding the promotion or demotion of the them.
+    Manager is also responsible for assessing and evaluating employees, and deciding the salary and position adjustments.

+    2) Business decision making
+    Managers need to make decisions on purchases, inventory, sales and so on based on his judgement or marketing executive's suggestions.

     [ Sales Representative]

-    1) Sell products (laptops) to customers:
+    1) Sell laptops (to customers):
     Sales representative can work in his office, or at the appointment with clients.
 When sales representatives meet clients, their job is to sell laptops to clients by demonstrating products to clients, giving them suggestions or recommendations about which laptop to purchase, and eventually persuading them to buy the products.

+    2) Confirm orders with customers and submit orders:
+    After customers agree to buy the product, sales representatives need to confirm the order with them, and submit the signed orders back to the company.

-    2) Submit sales results:
+    3) Submit sales results:
-    When a deal with customers is finished, sales representatives need to submit the details of the deal (deal number, deal date, laptop model, quantity of purchase, deal price, client name, client contact information, etc) to the company.
+    When a deal with customers is finished, sales representatives need to submit the details of the deal (deal number, deal date, laptop model, quantity of purchase, deal price, client name, client contact information, etc) to the accounting department.

+    [After-sale Service Agent]

+    1) Handle after-sale service requests at the service center of the company.

     [ Marketing Executive ]

-    1) Management of products:
-    Marketing executives work in their offices.
-When it is necessary to launch new products, they ought to execute product addition;
-    When a product is outdated and abandoned by the market, they are responsible for product deletion;

-    2) Product promotions:
+    1) Product promotions:
     When the sales for some products perform poorly or there is a demand to increase sales for certain products, it's the job of marketing executives to conduct product promotions.

-    3) Market analysis and strategy making
+    2) Market analysis and strategy making
     It's the responsibility of marketing executives to analyze the market situations and detect trends.
 They also need to combine the analysis result with the sales performances of the company, and think of marketing strategies for the upcoming future.